 - Designing innovative solutions to give agricultural smallholders access to finance – contribution to the UN-REDD+ programme and sustainable land use

 Over the years, UNEP FI has developed guidance on human rights and broader social issues and is actively supporting the exploration of the links between environmental issues such as climate change and human rights / social issues.
 Key resources for banking practitioners include:

 - UNEP FI Human Rights Guidance Tool for the Financial Sector

 - Banks & Human Rights: a Legal Analysis – a collaboration between UNEP FI & Foley Hoag LLP

-Positive impact is a new and innovative initiative of UNEP FI aiming to promote impact based financing through new business models and financial products.
-By virtue of a holistic appraisal of sustainability issues, Positive Impact Finance constitutes a direct response to the challenge of financing the SDGs.
+The Positive Impact Initiative aims to promote impact-based financing through new business models and financial products.
+By virtue of a holistic appraisal of sustainability issues, Positive Impact Finance constitutes a direct response to the challenge of financing the Sustainable Development Goals.
 Key resources for banking practitioners include: